Erbium Laser Resurfacing

 The Erbium Laser can also be used on the delicate neck area and even on the backs of hands to remove tell tale signs of damaged skin through over-exposure to harmful rays of the sun.
 Generally the skin in these areas is not ‘tightened’ as much as on the face, but photo-aging can be dramatically improved and will blend with any new skin colour and tone to match your full face Erbium Laser treatment.

 Acne scarring can also be improved and reduced by Erbium Laser resurfacing.
 The same theory applies to the removal of both deep and fine lines.
 However, as acne scars are often much deeper than wrinkles, a complete improvement cannot be guaranteed.
 Safety dictates only a select amount of layers be removed during a procedure.

 Once the procedure is completed, a moisturising gel bandage dressing is applied to prevent stinging.
-There is no pain after the procedure, and no pain during if proper sedation is used.
-Some itching or tightness of the skin my occur in the days following the treatment as your skin begins its healing response.
+There is no pain after the procedure and no pain during if proper sedation is used.
+Some itching or tightness of the skin may occur in the days following the treatment as your skin begins its healing response.

 Daily dressing changes will be performed by nurses in our clinic to keep the area clean and protected.
 We will also wash your hair and help keep the skin around the area clean.

 The skin will slowly heal within seven to ten days after treatment.